Whereiswendy/CryptoClustering/README.md

 ### Answer the following question

 - What is the impact of using fewer features to cluster the data using K-Means?

+> **REWIND**
+>
+> Recall that you learned how to create composite plots in a previous module.
+If you need a refresher on how to create these plots, review that module.
+You can also check [Composing Plots](Links to an external site.) in the hvPlot documentation.

 ## Requirements